pwelke/SeminarLearningTheory/Chapter7Part2.md

 This example makes it clear, that consistency is to weak to capture "learning" (or to be more precise: Generalization abilities).

 # Comparison of Notions for Learning
+The following tables compares the three different notions of learning in terms of bounds and prior knowledge.

 | |  Bounds on the true error based on the empirical risk | Bounds on the quality of the output compared to the best hypothesis in the class  based on the sample size |  Encode prior knowledge |
 | --- | --- | --- | --- |